davidecesarano/Embryo-Validation/README.md

         ],
         'errors' => [
             'name' => [
-                'The %s field is required.'
+                'The title field is required.'
             ]
         ],
         'errorList' => [
-            'The %s field is required.'
+            'The title field is required.'
         ]
     ];
 ```